Our passion is simple

 Clinical Director - Dr Grant D Searchfield

-Dr Grant D Searchfield is the founder of this content site, the types of sound files and counselling material provided online to our members via this website have been developed and proven clinically over the last 15 years with thousands of patients at the University of Auckland Hearing & Tinnitus Clinic (Dr Searchfield is the Clinical Director at the University Clinic)
+Dr Grant D Searchfield is the co-founder of this content site, the types of sound files and counselling material provided online to our members via this website have been developed and proven clinically over the last 15 years with thousands of patients at the University of Auckland Hearing & Tinnitus Clinic (Dr Searchfield is the Clinical Director at the University Clinic)

 Dr Searchfield also has the following tinnitus related roles: